 By Jehan Perera

-Disclaimer: An opportunity to break with the past - Views expressed by writers in this section are their own and do not necessarily reflect Latheefarook.com point-of-view
+Disclaimer: New anti-terrorism law for self-defence not national defence - Views expressed by writers in this section are their own and do not necessarily reflect Latheefarook.com point-of-view